BepInEx/BepInEx.Debug/README.md

 ## Startup Profiler
 Log and report the time spent in the `Start`, `Awake`, `Main`, `.ctor` and `.cctor` methods of each plugin.
-Also reports the total time spent in plugins and the total time spent in chainloader so any performance improvements done through multithreading can be analyzed better.
+Also reports the total time spent in all plugins during these methods and the total time spent in chainloader so any performance improvements done through multithreading can be analyzed better.